 Instructions

-- In a mortar and pestle, grind saffron with a pinch of salt until powdered.
-Then dissolve it in hot water and soak for 15 to 20 minutes.
+- Bloom saffron: Using a mortar and pestle, grind the saffron with a pinch of salt until powdered.
+Dissolve it in hot water and soak for 15 to 20 minutes.

-- Cut the chicken leg quarters into halves if preferred.
+- Prepare the chicken: Cut the chicken leg quarters into halves if you prefer.
 Pat the pieces dry.

-- Heat the olive oil in a dutch oven at medium high.
-Place the chicken pieces in a single layer making sure not to crowd the bottom of the pot.
-Raise the heat to high and brown both sides, 3 to 5 minutes each side.
-The idea is to only brown it on the surface and not cook the chicken meat inside.
-Remove the chicken pieces and set aside.
+- Sear the chicken: Heat the olive oil in a Dutch oven over medium-high heat.
+Place the chicken pieces in a single layer, making sure not to overcrowd the pot.
+Raise the heat to high and brown both sides, about 3 to 5 minutes each side.
+The goal is to brown only the surface without fully cooking the chicken.
+Remove the chicken and set it aside.

-- In the same oil, sauté onions with a pinch of salt, stirring in between, until light golden brown, about 15 minutes.
+- Sauté onions: In the same oil, sauté the onions with a pinch of salt, stirring occasionally until they turn light golden brown, about 15 minutes.

-- Add the chicken pieces back to the pot, followed by salt, pepper and turmeric.
-Combine pomegranate molasses with water and add to the pot.
-Then add ground walnuts, saffron water and sugar.
+- Cook the stew: Add the chicken back to the pot, followed by salt, pepper, turmeric, cinnamon, and stir.
+Add ground walnuts, pomegranate molasses with water, saffron water, and sugar.

-- The sauce should be thick and dark brown in color.
-It should taste sweet and sour.
-Adjust the seasonings — salt, pepper, pomegranate molasses and sugar to your taste.
+- Adjust seasonings: The sauce should be thick and dark brown, tasting sweet and sour.
+Adjust salt, pepper, pomegranate molasses, and sugar to your taste.

-- Skim off any excess oil collected on the top and transfer to a serving dish.
-Scatter fresh pomegranate arils on the top.
-Serve the stew hot with Persian saffron rice and salads.
+- Serve: Skim off any excess oil, transfer the stew to a serving dish, and sprinkle fresh pomegranate arils on top.
+Serve hot with Persian saffron rice and salads.

 Notes

-- Walnuts: roasting the nuts is not mandatory but does enhance the flavor.
+- Roasting the walnuts is optional but enhances the flavor.

-- Storage: Fesenjan will keep well in the refrigerator for 3 to 4 days.
-This stew freezes very well too.
-Add some water if needed to adjust consistency while reheating.
+- Storage: Fesenjan keeps well in the refrigerator for 3 to 4 days and freezes nicely.
+Reheat, adding some water if needed.

-- Homemade Pomegranate Molasses: Bring 4 cups of pomegranate juice to a boil, lower the heat and simmer for about 45 minutes to one hour until reduced to one-fourth in volume.
-While simmering, add two pinches of salt.
-Add 2 to 3 tablespoons of maple syrup, honey or sugar to sweeten it to your taste.
-Use about 2 tablespoons lemon juice to adjust the tartness.
+- Homemade pomegranate molasses: Boil 4 cups of pomegranate juice.
+Simmer for 45 minutes to an hour, reducing it to one-fourth in volume.
+Add two pinches of salt while simmering.
+Sweeten with 2 to 3 tablespoons of maple syrup, honey, or sugar.
+Adjust tartness with about 2 tablespoons of lemon juice.

-- You can skim off about half the oil used for cooking, as the walnuts will also release some oil.
-So, nutrition facts are approx.
+- Oil: You can skim off about half of the cooking oil used, as the walnuts release some oil.

 Michelle